1up-lab/OneupUploaderBundle/Resources/doc/index.md

 Perform the following steps to install and use the basic functionality of the OneupUploaderBundle:

-* Download OnueupUploaderBundle using Composer
+* Download OneupUploaderBundle using Composer
 * Enable the bundle
 * Configure the bundle
 * Prepare your frontend